 Up-to-date information on our regional naturalization (citizenship) workshops, including information about citizenship for your children.

 Serving Downstate Illinois in Seven Locations

-We are the only regional provider operating on a rural service model.
-Our immigration attorneys and immigration specialists travel to meet with clients in seven regional locations.
+We operate on a rural service model.
+Our immigration attorneys and immigration specialists travel to meet with clients in seven regional locations – Bloomington-Normal, Champaign-Urbana, Kankakee, Peoria, Springfield, Carbondale, and Monmouth.
 Without our programs, low-income immigrants in the region would struggle to obtain access to professional immigration assistance.